-- PostDoc: You have a PhD in one of the related fields (computer graphics, visualization, geometry processing, and human machine interaction)
+- PostDoc: You have a PhD in the domain of the position and/or strong experience in one of the related fields (computer graphics, visualization, geometry processing, and human machine interaction)

-- You are an excellent scientist with excellent publication record.
+- You are an excellent scientist with an excellent publication record.

-- You have familiar with C++, OpenGL, and GPU programming.
+- You are familiar with C++, OpenGL, and GPU programming.

 - You have good communication skills

 - You are a good teamplayer and able/willing to supervise bachelor, PhD, and Master students related to this project.